evaheemskerk/automatically_cut_z_stack/README.md

 This algorithm allows you to automatically crop images in a Z-stack by detecting and retaining only the sharpest regions.
 It identifies the starting and ending points where the images remain in focus, ensuring that only the sharpest slices are kept.

 # Installation
 Before using the algorithm, ensure you have the following libraries installed in your local environment: numpy, scipy, imageio.
-This can be done by:
 Use the package manager [pip](https://pip.pypa.io/en/stable/) to install these.

 ```bash